twrecked/hass-aarlo/README.md

 #104.18.31.98 ocapi-app.arlo.com
 ```

-The good news, `aarlo` will now cache the authentication token so once you've
+The good news, _Aarlo_ will now cache the authentication token so once you've
 logged in you should be not need to be bothered by Cloud Flare for 2 weeks.

 This problem affects me, and I'm constantly trying to refine the code.